Worasuda9/Music-Instrument-Classification/README.md

 - You should choose one method at a time to run.
 - Always restart the runtime/session before switching between threading methods to ensure a clean and fair comparison.

+📝 Recommended Usage Guidelines
+To better understand and use the code:
+- Copy the code from .py file and look up at .ipynb file to see the content
+- Edit Paths Before Running

+Make sure to update the following paths in the code before execution:
+- 🔧 Dataset Path in the configuration/setup section
+- 🎵 new_audio_path in the instrument prediction part (used for testing new audio)
+- 📈 Waveform Path used for visualization or feature extraction

+These edits are necessary for the code to run correctly in your environment.

 🧪 Workflow Overview

 1. Data Preprocessing